buley/personal/src/content/best.md

 I am at my best when I am **engaged, decisive, and building something greater than what existed before me.** I operate at my highest level when I am **solving, leading, mastering, and executing with absolute clarity.**

 If I am not **pushing forward, breaking barriers, and setting the standard—then I am not truly at my best.**

----

-*Peak performance isn't accidental—it's the result of deliberate conditions, conscious choices, and relentless refinement.*